wilsonmar/wilsonmar.github.io/_posts/2022-01-06-elixir-lang.md

 Emphasis on recursion and higher-order functions instead of side-effect-based looping.

-Shared nothing concurrent programming via asynchronous immutable message passing by self-contained  <a target="_blank" href="https://en.wikipedia.org/wiki/Actor_model">Actors</a> like Akka.
-See https://www.toptal.com/back-end/server-side-io-performance-node-php-java-go

-No chance for deadlocking.

-Elixir is a functional language, which have lazy evaulation, pattern matching, and "higher-order" functions which can receive and output a function as well as data.
+Elixir is a functional language, which means lazy evaulation, pattern matching, and "higher-order" functions which can receive and output a function as well as data.

 Elixir uses <a target="_blank" href="https://www.erlang.org/doc/tutorial/nif.html">Erlang NIF's</a> (Native Implemented Functions) to bring in C or Rust to compute heavy math.

 Elixir was designed from the ground up for fault tolerance.
 Unlike Go, the entire Go program goes down when a goroutine crashes.
 In Elixir, whenever a process dies, only that single process dies, without affecting the rest of the program.
 Even better, the failed process will get restarted automatically by its supervisor.
 This allows the failed process to retry the operation that has failed.[5]

 Robustness is achieved by supervisors which monitor Elixir processes and restart them when they crash.

 ## Octo database toolkit